 TRANSITION TO SELF-EDUCATION:

 The traditional teaching system is for teachers to lecture and students to take notes and study only those notes.
-A new commitment to foster “Self-Learning” will include: how to ask questions; how to research using books and computers loaded with Wikipedia, Kahn Academy Videos, textbooks, and general reading; how to use the new library; how to analyze; how to take initiative and be creative; and how to be entrepreneurial.
+A new commitment to foster “Self-Learning” will include: how to ask questions; how to research using textbooks and general reading; how to analyze; how to take initiative and be creative; and how to be entrepreneurial.
 To do this requires a firm commitment plus new educational resources not previously available.

 EXPANSION OF SPORTS PROGRAMS